EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### Citra (3DS)
 [Back to the Top](#hotkeys-table-of-contents)

 Citra comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
-The hotkeys below can only be used if you have the Steam Input profile active.
+When playing Citra ROM shortcuts through Steam, the   `EmuDeck - Controller Hotkeys` profile will automatically be applied so you may use the below hotkeys.

+When using a frontend (ES-DE, Pegasus, or the emulator itself), the `EmuDeck - Frontend Controller Hotkeys` will automatically be applied.
+Hold `Start` for a few seconds to switch to the action set required to use the below hotkeys.
+For more info, see [Emulator Frontends Button Combinations Profile](#emulator-frontends-button-combinations-profile).

 {{ read_csv('citra-hotkeys.csv') }}

+**Note**

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* If you would like to use the old radial menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead

 ***

 #### Cemu (Wii U)
 [Back to the Top](#hotkeys-table-of-contents)

 Cemu comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
-The hotkeys below can only be used if you have the Steam Input profile active.
+When playing Cemu ROM shortcuts through Steam, the   `EmuDeck - Controller Hotkeys` profile will automatically be applied so you may use the below hotkeys.

+When using a frontend (ES-DE, Pegasus, or the emulator itself), the `EmuDeck - Frontend Controller Hotkeys` will automatically be applied.
+Hold `Start` for a few seconds to switch to the action set required to use the below hotkeys.
+For more info, see [Emulator Frontends Button Combinations Profile](#emulator-frontends-button-combinations-profile).

 {{ read_csv('cemu-hotkeys.csv') }}

+**Note**

-**Note:** The `Blow Mic` hotkey only works if you are using the gamepad.
+* The `Blow Mic` hotkey only works if you are using the gamepad.

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* If you would like to use touch menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead.

 ***